 JOUN MALONAT 4/6/1950 AUGUST ZOIS Left school in December 1965.
-Started work with Neales Refingeration in January 1966 Doing a five year a prenticeship for refridgeretion sashing machine and omall appliatee kepais slayedat Doing a TAFE course at Mutwilliombal Job for seven years and leaving in this 0 1972 Relocated to Sydney where I had a job with a heath food company Blooms Health foeds in St. as assilant nanger and stock contain confrole from the packaging department to the Main store It store was seaving that Job in January 1973 a reported to The Eastern Duberpro with less staff I then west in Pastnership in a sawn mowing dandscaping venture in the Eastern Subwirks from Kings Cross along the beach front Sydner 1976.
-In this second 1973 15 Mon worked at the Morman Hotel in M ydney part time of a night between Abee short holiday in New Zealand on te New Zealand on return went to parth W. Aastralie From 1976 to 1979 worked at the South of Port Macht Club as a Barman in the Club and a Steward on the Boart, Leaving in February 1979 to go Back to Sydney.
+Started work with Neales Refingeration in January 1966 Doing a five year a prenticeship for represente shing machine and small applicate repair slayedat Doing a TAFE course at Mutwilliombal Job for seven years and leaving in this 0 1972 Relocated to Sydney where I had a job with a heath food company Blooms Health foeds in St. as assilant names and stock container controler from the packaging department to the Main store te slore was Seaving that Job in January 1973 a reported to The Eastern Duberpro with less staff I then west in Pastnership in a sawn mowing dandscaping venture in the Eastern Subwirks from Kings Cross along the beach front 1976.
+In this second 1973 15 Mon worked at the Morman Hotel in M ydney part time of a night between four htsaweek.
+Searing in Feberary 1976 short holiday in New Zealand on return went to parth W. Apotoalie From 1976 to 1979 worked at the South of Part Macht Club as a Borman in the Club and a Steward on the Boart, Leaving in February 1979 to go Back to Sydney.
 1979 - 1987, Washed for Mona Vale Fernarce's Watthewood as manager of a wholesale Jetnere and Plant Nersery Moved to mensulembah in 1987

-Worked at Tweed Heads Bowls Club from 1985-1990 as Barmen and Pober machine attendant 1990 - 2013 dowing the Bowls elud in Jer going into Partner ship with My Brother in 1990 - 2013 1990 Desposal Store Ber pincand operated Just 1990 until July 1999 Hern Plozain Jonson St. 4 Store Was then -side of the Plage where of to the North relocal still operates today
+Worked at Tweed Heads Bowls Club from 1985-1990 as Barmen and Pober machine attendant 1990 - 2013 dowing the Bowls elud in Jer going into Partner ship with My Brother in 1990 - 2013 1990 Desposal Stores Ber pincand operated Just 1990 until July 1999 Hern Plozain Jonson St. 4 Store Was then -side of the Plage where of to the North relocal still operates today